aisingapore/TagUI/README.md

-download|url to download &#124; filename to save|download file from url file|url keyword to watch for &#124; filename to save|download when resource received echo|text and variables (text in quotes)|print text/variables to screen and logfile save|element to read from &#124; optional filename to save|save element text to file dump|variable name &#124; optional filename to save|save variable to file snap|element (page = screen) &#124; optional filename to save|save screenshot to file wait|time in milliseconds|wait for some time test|condition to test &#124; text if true &#124; text if false|test condition, print result to screen and logfile frame|frame name &#124; subframe name if any|specify that next step is within frame/subframe
+download|url to download &#124; filename to save|download file from url file|url keyword to watch for &#124; filename to save|download when resource received echo|text and variables (text in quotes)|print text/variables to screen and logfile save|element to read from &#124; optional filename|save element text to file dump|variable name &#124; optional filename|save variable to file snap|element (page = screen) &#124; optional filename|save screenshot to file
+wait|time in milliseconds|wait for some time
+test|condition to test &#124; text if true &#124; text if false|test condition and print result frame|frame name &#124; subframe name if any|specify next step is within frame/subframe

 1. Above words are case-insensitive to let users write flexibly in the way they want
 2. Extra spaces between parameters and | are trimmed for flexible user formatting
 3. JavaScript code can be used (in CasperJS's context); if/for/while applies to next step
-4. XPath is robust for identification and used to check for a particular element on webpage
+4. XPath is robust for identification and used to check for a particular webpage element
-5. XPath checked in following order of priority xpath, id, name, class, title, text()
+5. XPath is checked in following order of priority full-xpath, id, name, class, title, text()

 # License
 TA.Gui is open-source software released under the MIT license